This article answers some frequently asked questions regarding Meraki Systems Manager.

 No. This is a limitation of Apple's MDM framework.
 However, if you're using VPP Device Assignment, you don't need to know or use Apple IDs.
 Check out the VPP page for more information.

 Yes!
-This is currently available in Systems Manager.
+This can be done with Systems Manager.
 Note: this is not included in Legacy Systems Manager

 Devices can be supervised in the Device Enrollment Program (DEP) or by using Apple Configurator, a macOS application.
 Once supervised, Apple's iOS permits additional restrictions to toggle over-the-air via Systems Manager.
 These 'iOS supervised restrictions' are listed under the 'iOS supervised restrictions' section on the 'Restrictions' tab of the MDM > Settings page.